 The combination of AR and wearable devices that gather physiological data could also revolutionize the way people exercise and train, creating a range of opportunities for ambitious startups willing to think outside the box.
 Although a variety of smartphone apps are already cleverly using augmented reality games to promote a more active lifestyle, future wearable augmented reality devices will take these concepts to the next level while also integrating health information to help people customize the ideal workout for their fitness needs.

-As these augmented reality statistics show, the future of AR is already here.
+As these augmented reality statistics and use cases demonstrate, the future of AR is already here.
 To deliver quality AR experiences, companies will need to invest heavily in edge computing frameworks that help them to deliver content to end-users with minimal latency.
 While 5G technology will certainly help to enhance AR functionality, the interactive nature of augmented reality devices will force many companies to rethink their overly centralized cloud computing networks in order to deliver content faster and gather data more efficiently.
 Edge data centers will play a key role in these strategies as consumers become more aware of the augmented reality market and incorporate more AR devices into their everyday lives.

 About Alan Seal